csc-training/hip-programming/first_steps.md

 To run something on LUMI, you need to use SLURM to submit a job.

 Read the [LUMI documentation](https://docs.lumi-supercomputer.eu/runjobs/) on running jobs to find out more.

+## Motivation for the course

+Why do we teach GPU programming?
+Why should you learn to program GPUs?

+Because most of the Top 500 supercomputers use (and derive most of their compute cabability from) GPUs --> if you use any of these supercomputers, you cannot avoid using GPUs.

+Why are most of the Top 500 supercomputers using GPUs?

+1. Because GPUs are designed and optimized to solve problems commonly encountered in HPC and ML/AI: floating point operations, matrix multiplications.
+2. Because of power limitations: performance per Watt is much greater for GPUs than CPUs.